 Fatigue testing is conducted to examine and evaluate the resistance to cracking of all types of materials under cyclic loading conditions..

-Tensile testing is a standard test where a sample is placed in grips and subjected to a controlled tensile force until it fails.
+Tensile testing is a common test method where a sample is placed in grips and subjected to a controlled tensile force until it fails.

 Fracture toughness calculates the ability of a material to resist cracking under increasing loads.